 By examining these factors, you can determine what is and is not working for moving leads through your sales pipeline.
 Learn more sales pipeline KPIs in this blog.

 The freight industry is highly relationship-driven.
-Building rapport with your leads over the course of multiple conversations is crucial to your freight brokerage’s success.
+Building rapport with your leads throughout multiple conversations is crucial to your freight brokerage’s success.
 Connect with your client through calls, in-person meetings, virtual meetings, emails, and more.
 You must follow up consistently to turn leads into clients.
 In fact, “About 80 percent of new sales are made after the fifth contact, so persistence is critical in effective cold calling” and sales pitching in general (Tash Cole, Freight Broker with Care, 2018).

 Crafting, delivering, and tracking an effective logistics sales pitch for your company will help you convert qualified leads to long-term clients.
 If you are looking to refine your sales pitch, verify if you are pitching the right message to the right people.
 Stay organized by tracking your conversations with clients and monitor the results of your efforts by measuring conversion rates.
 Finally, ensure you are following up consistently with potential clients so that you can lay the foundation for a long-term relationship.